Redesigning Product Discovery and Navigation to Improve Speed, Clarity & Conversion

 Decisions were prioritised based on impact to core user journeys and feasibility within the 2-week timeline.

-• Identified navigation and product discovery as key pain points through testing and heuristic review
+• Focused on navigation and product discovery as the primary friction points, based on usability testing and heuristic evaluation.

 Results